The purple, pear-shaped fruit displayed in the produce section of the grocery store only tells a small part of the eggplant’s story.

-A good place to start might be the classic ‘Black Beauty’ — a 6-inch, dark purple type that is particularly suited to home gardens.
+A good place to start might be the classic ‘Black Beauty,’ a six-inch, dark purple type that is well suited to home gardens.

-If long and skinny is more your style, you might like the ‘Millionaire Purple Hybrid’ eggplant, available from True Leaf Market.
+If long and skinny is more your style, you might like the ‘Millionaire Purple’ hybrid cultivar.

-If you’d like to grow several types of eggplant, this combo pack from Burpee contains four eggplant varieties, and it’s available via Amazon.
+If you’d like to grow several types of eggplant, this combo pack from Burpee contains four varieties.

 You’ll get approximately 12 seeds for each of these varieties: ‘Black Beauty,’ ‘Snowy,’ ‘Purple Blush,’ and ‘Rosa Bianca.’